mrwhoseanartist/AutomateX/README.md

-# Bashscripts
+# AutomateX
-**Bashscripts** is a collection of Bash scripts designed to simplify and automate routine system maintenance and privacy tasks.
+**AutomateX** is a collection of Bash scripts designed to simplify and automate routine system maintenance and privacy tasks.
 This suite of scripts helps streamline the management of your Linux system by handling software installations, updating your system, managing privacy settings, and more.

 ## Features